usmangt/learning-grafana/chapter-01/installation/install-on-linux.md

     Active: active (running) since Fri 2023-07-28 11:38:15 CEST; 6s ago
     ```

-    Here it does states that the service is `active (running)` which confirms that we can now access Grafana.
+    Here it does states that the service is `active (running)` which confirms that Grafana is now accessible.

 1. Enable the Grafana service to load automatically when the system boots: